hbshci/fhi/content/conference/five-imperatives.md

 1. #### Making value the central objective

 	In isolation, efforts to either reduce costs or improve outcomes are insufficient; we need to do both through care coordination and shared information.
-Read more

 1. #### Promoting novel approaches to process improvement